 All of the systems were placed in service in 2004, and all are functional.
-Adequate capacity is provided in both of the dechlorination systems for Outfalls 001 and 002.
+Adequate capacity is provided in both of the dechlorination systems for Outfalls 001 and 002 at all flow conditions.

 2.3.16 Plant-wide Chemical Systems - Metal Salts Addition